mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Required Capabilities

 The configuration of a group imposes certain requirements on clients in the group.
-At a minimum, all members of the group need to support the ciphersuite and protocol version in use.
+At a minimum, all members of the group need to support the cipher suite and protocol version in use.
 Additional requirements can be imposed by including a `required_capabilities` extension in the GroupContext.